proyectos-mario/hiberus-ecommerce/README.md

 You put data in the input elements and in the top of the page appears the history of orders that show the result of all checkout process.

-## Database local access
+## Database local acces

-I tell you that I expose ports to be used in the local machine for local test , so for database you can access locally.
+I tell you that I expose ports to be used in the local machine for local test , so for database you can acces locally.

-Those are de credentials and access with your Postgres client:
+Those are de credentials and acces with your Postgres client:

 * CheckOut database (Client table in schema ecommerce)